BEST THINGS TO DO IN ZURICH IN WINTER + TRAVEL TIPS

 @shutterstock

 I know some of you might not be the biggest fans of Christmas markets (neither am I, generally speaking), but hear me out!
 Zurich’s markets are a whole different ball game.
 These markets are next-level and have something for everyone!
-Whether you’re on the hunt for the perfect gift or just want to take a stroll through the beautifully decorated markets, you won’t be disappointed.

 And let’s talk about the food and drinks, people!
 It’s like a foodie’s paradise!
 You can munch on everything from savory snacks to sweet treats and wash it all down with some delicious mulled wine.

-If you’re looking to explore some of the best Christmas markets in Zurich, make sure to check out the oldest market in the Old Town or the urban “Weinachtsdorf” Christmas village near Bellevue.
+Make sure to check out the oldest market in the Old Town or the urban “Weinachtsdorf” Christmas village near Bellevue.

-And don’t forget to swing by the train station, where you’ll find a massive 15-meter Christmas tree at the Christkindlimarkt.
+Don’t forget to swing by the train station, where you’ll find a massive 15-meter Christmas tree at the Christkindlimarkt.

-Fun fact: this indoor market is one of the largest in Europe, with around 150 stalls!
+Fun fact: This indoor market is one of the largest in Europe, with around 150 stalls!
 So, get ready to indulge in some festive cheer and yummy treats at Zurich’s epic Christmas markets!

 Christmas Market in Zurich train station